Restroom Cleaning Checklist

 Why do restrooms in factories and manufacturing plants need cleaning more cleaning than a busy office?
 These restrooms face more adversity than most.
 Unlike other high-traffic restrooms in retail stores, these restrooms are subject to being attached to a production facility, compounding high use with the effects of the environment they reside in.
 Additional service with a day porter will help to offset some of these common issues in factory bathrooms.

-Trash on the Floor: Paper towels and unused toilet paper often end up on the floor after failing to find it's way to the trash can or toilet.
+- Trash on the Floor: Paper towels and unused toilet paper often end up on the floor after failing to find their way to the trash can or toilet.

-Additional cleaning from a day porter will provide subtly added bonuses.
+Additional cleaning from a day porter will provide subtle bonuses.
 Here are a few things you should start to notice with added service daily.

 Restroom Deep Cleaning

 Sometimes a restroom is beyond the help of routine cleaning and requires a little extra elbow grease.
 If your restroom needs an intensive deep clean, Summit Buildings Service can help with that as well.
 Our restroom deep cleaning services include:

 - Pressure Washing: This removes tough build-up and grime on surfaces in your restroom.